kinkykusco/FunkyRocker3dParts/README.md

 # Overview

 The Funky Rocker (FR for short) is a DIY sex rocker.
-[The plans are for sale from the designer here for a fair price.](www.funkyrocker.com)  The FR is a nice design, but is definitely designed without much regard to the difficulty in DIY building of it, or in keeping costs down in terms of parts.
+[The plans are for sale from the designer here for a fair price.](www.funkyrocker.com)  The FR is a nice design, but is definitely designed without much regard to making it easy to build, or in keeping costs down in terms of parts.
 The original FR plans require a high degree of accuracy in woodworking, which can be extra challenging with the smaller parts.
 I switched many of the parts to being 3d printed rather then cut from MDF.

 ## Important Notes